jorgschonau/data_sources/README.md

 # Data Sources
-A collection of useful data sources, I am keeping this one short and will try t include mostly EU specific data sources.
+A collection of useful data sources, I am keeping this one short and will try to include mostly EU specific data sources.
 There are already some fairly exhaustive lists of data sources around anyway, this one for example:  [Topic-centric list of high-quality open datasets in public domains](https://github.com/awesomedata/awesome-public-datasets)

 ## Government Data
 ### International - the classics